mongodb-partners/mdb-bedrock-action-groups/README.md

 ## Conclusion

-This project provides an example of how to leverage a RAG architecture using AWS CDK, S3, MongoDB Atlas, and AWS Lambda.
+This project provides an example of how to leverage a RAG architecture using Terraform, S3, MongoDB Atlas, and AWS Lambda.
 By integrating with Bedrock, you can enhance the architecture with advanced NLP capabilities and ensure robust and reliable responses.

-For more information, refer to the [AWS CDK documentation](https://docs.aws.amazon.com/cdk/latest/guide/home.html) and [MongoDB Atlas documentation on Hybrid Search](https://www.mongodb.com/docs/atlas/atlas-vector-search/tutorials/reciprocal-rank-fusion/).
+For more information, refer to the [Terraform MongoDB Atlas Provider](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master) and [MongoDB Atlas documentation on Hybrid Search](https://www.mongodb.com/docs/atlas/atlas-vector-search/tutorials/reciprocal-rank-fusion/).

 <sup>
 This software distributed under the License is distributed on an "AS IS" BASIS,